microsoft/onnxruntime/onnxruntime/test/qnn_ctx_gen/README.md

 # ONNXRuntime Qnn Context Generator

-This tool provides the way to generate Onnx model which has QNN context binary warpt with weight sharing enabled.
+This tool provides the way to generate Onnx models that wraps QNN context binary warpt with weight sharing enabled.
 The options to use with the tool are listed below:

 `onnxruntime_qnn_ctx_gen [options...] model_path,model_path`